 Headup is a hybrid games publishing and development company providing players worldwide with the best content in the independent gaming sector.
 Established in 2009, it is active on all major platforms such as consoles, mobile devices and PC, and was awarded as "Best Publisher" at the German Developers Awards in 2012, 2013, 2017 and 2019.
-With over 80 million customers served on mobile and further several million players on the PC and consoles, Headup is always looking to raise awareness and commercial success for developers thinking outside the box.
+Since February 2021, Headup is part of the Thunderful Group based in Gothenburg, Sweden.

 Usually playing games just to have something to complain about, Danny evolved a deep love for only a few of them.
 While growing a steady profound knowledge about everything related to games he started to realize that working in the games industry was the only right choice to do.
 Now he handles all the sweet sweet first party connections at Headup.

 In June 1992, Dieter beat the competition to become the best German Sonic The Hedgehog player at the first official SEGA championship.
 This game and endless hours spent in Ultima VI ignited the spark to turn games into a professional career at some point – which he started as an intern at Ubisoft fifteen years later.
 After further stops at Deep Silver and the RTL/Bertelsmann group, he embarked on the crazy venture known today as Headup Games.

 When he was 18 years old, Gregor occupied an abandoned house (legally!), together with his best friend, a big TV screen and a grey box called "PlayStation".
 After one week of nearly non-stop playing, he was addicted to videogames and virtual worlds in general.
 How awful!
 Years later, after some years of working and studying, he started at Headup Games and became Headup's PR Manager in no time.
 Definitely one of the best decisions he ever made!